 The F4 Temperature Controller has an RS-232C interface.
-A DB-9 connector is located on the rear panel.
+A DB-9 connector is located on the front left side.
 It is wired to accommodate a null-modem cable.
-To communicate with the controller from a PC, you need to run software that uses the Modbus RTU protocol.
-Each controller function has a "register" number which can be read or written to (when applicable).
+To communicate with the controller from a PC, you need to run software that uses the Modbus RTU protocol industrial data communications.
+This protocol works on the principle of packet exchanges.
+The packet contains the address of the controller to receive the information, a command field that says what is to be done with the information and several fields of data.
+Reading from these registers retrieves all information in the controller.
 These registers are listed Chapter Seven of the "Series F4 User's Manual".
-RS-232C Modbus programming resources can be downloaded from http://www.testequity.com/RS232.
+RS-232C and Modbus programming resources can be downloaded from http://chamber.testequity.com/rs232.html .